reticula-network/reticula-python/README.md

 ## Installation

-The library offers pre-compiled Wheels for `manylinux2014` compatible systems.
+The library offers pre-compiled Wheels for x64 Windows and Linux.
-That is, Linux systems with GNU C Library (glibc) version 2.17 and newer.
 The library currently supports Python version 3.8 or newer and experimentally, PyPy 3.9.

 ```console
 $ pip install reticula